 The LPC negotiates and discusses pharmacy services with commissioners and is available to give advice to community pharmacy contractors and others wanting to know more about local pharmacy.
 LPCs liaise closely with their medical equivalent the Local Medical Committee so that GPs and pharmacists can work together to deliver services to patients.

 LPC members are either elected or nominated to join the committee to represent contractors (Pharmacy owners’) views.
 They do not get paid, however they can claim expenses and locum fees for attending meetings.
-There two paid officers e.g. Chief Executive Officer or Professional Executive Officer and the employed staff of Community Pharmacy Surrey & Sussex (CPSS).
+There are four paid officers who work across Community Pharmacy Surrey & Sussex as detailed above.

 - Looking after the interests of the local contractors and to give value for money.